-After almost 9 months of studying in total, I finally passed PDD on my third try!!!
-PDD is the only exam that I had to take up three times!
+After almost 9 months of studying in total, I finally passed the PDD exam on my third try!!!
+PDD exam is the only exam that I had to take up three times!

-I am sure you know by now that none of the ARE exams are easy.
+I am sure you know by now that none of the ARE 5.0 exams are easy.
 But I think I made a major mistake before I started studying for this exam.
-I have terrified myself with all the horror stories I heard on forums about PPD & PDD.
+I have terrified myself with all the horror stories I heard on forums about PPD & PDD exams.
 People love to lump these two exams together and treat them as one.
-If you read my blog post about PPD, you know, I am TOTALLY against that idea.
+If you read my blog post about the PPD exam, you know I disagree.
 I am not saying the PDD exam is easy, don’t get me wrong, but I think if you do what you have to do, there is no need to terrorize yourself:)) Stay calm and keep reading the rest of this post, please, because I think I have a fairly working method to pass this exam.

-The second mistake I have made was assuming that I can get away with some test-taking tricks to pass PDD.
-Certainly, being good at test-taking helps all ARE exams, but if I had to pick an exam that my methods work the least, I would say PDD because the questions and options in this exam are much shorter and more direct.
+My second mistake was assuming that I could get away with some test-taking tricks to pass the PDD exam.
+Certainly, being good at test-taking helps all ARE exams, but if I had to pick an exam that my methods work the least, I would say it is the PDD exam because the questions and options in this exam are much shorter and more direct.
 They rather measure direct knowledge (of minor things and details).
-Unlike PA or PPD exams, where questions & options are much longer and allow you to use some methods I listed here, questions on PDD exams are more to the point.
-Which has the potential to make it harder to pass if you haven’t studied the content thoroughly.
-BUT if you did study the content, (and I am sure you will) chances of passing the PDD exam are much more.
-So, I think this makes PDD much easier than PPD because, more or less, the exam meets your expectations of content.
-However, on the PPD exam, you hear many people complaining that they didn’t get any questions from what they have studied…PDD is less prone to this issue.
+Unlike the PA or PPD exams, where questions & options are much longer and allow you to use some methods I listed here and here in this Youtube video.
+Questions on PDD exams are more to the point.
+This can make passing harder if you haven’t studied the content thoroughly.
+But if you studied the content (and I am sure you will), your chances of passing the PDD exam are much higher.
+So, I think this makes the PDD exam much easier than the PPD exam because, more or less, the exam meets your expectations of content.
+However, on the PPD exam, many people complain that they didn’t get any questions from what they have studied…PDD is less prone to this issue.
 Hence easier.

-But why is this exam still considered as “hard” by many..?
+But why is this exam still considered “hard” by many..?

 I think the answer is simple: because still, you need to study and know many things to pass this exam.
-There is a lot of minutiae that need to be memorized to be able to pass this exam.
-Recently I made a list of things that I felt should be memorized to pass PDD.
+There are a lot of minutiae that need to be memorized to be able to pass this exam.
+Recently I made a list of things that I felt should be memorized to pass the PDD exam.
 (This list may not cover everything that has to be memorized to pass the PDD exam.
-There may be more to this list and if you have any contributions, please contact me.)
+There may be more to this list, so please contact me if you have any contributions.)

 books, books, and more books

-- Architectural Graphic Standards The American Institute of Architects John Wiley & Sons, 11th edition (2007): This book is a MUST for PDD.
+- Architectural Graphic Standards: This book is a MUST for PDD.
 But rather than reading every word in it, you have to review all the details and tables carefully.
-Make sure you can answer each element on the details comfortably.
+Make sure you can answer each element in the details comfortably.
 Try to review all the details and all the tables that are given in the book.
-The tables have a lot of comparison between different systems/assemblies regarding different functions/ uses or expectations.
-Understanding the relative relationship of different objects/assemblies is very important to pass the PDD exam.
-For example, try to understand the relative relationship between different insulation materials regarding their R-value.
-DO NOT memorize the exact R-value of XPS or EPS but rather try to learn their relative relationship.
+The tables have a lot of comparisons between different systems/assemblies regarding different functions/ uses or expectations.
+Understanding the relative relationship of different objects/assemblies is crucial to passing the PDD exam.
+For example, understand the relative relationship between different insulation materials regarding their R-value.
+DO NOT memorize the exact R-value of XPS or EPS; rather, try to learn their relative relationship.
 Which one is superior to which one?
-Do the same thing for the acoustical properties of different materials or assemblies, so on and so forth.
+Do the same thing for the acoustical properties of different materials or assemblies, and so on and so forth.

-- Building construction _ principles, materials, and systems-Pearson- Madan Mehta_ Walter Scarborough_ Diane Armpriest – (2013): I certainly believe this book is the reason why I passed PDD.
+- The Mehta Book: I certainly believe this book is why I passed PDD.
 I heard about it on my 3rd try for PDD, and thank god!
 I did.
 I read the whole book, cover to cover.
 All chapters are equally important and amazing.
-This is the only book I read that was not in the ARE 5.0 Handbook Reference Matrix, and since then, I keep recommending this book to people.
+This is the only book I read that was not in the ARE 5.0 Handbook Reference Matrix, and since then, I have kept recommending this book to people.
 I hear great feedback.
 Besides, the book has +1000 questions

-- Architectural Acoustics, M. David Egan J. Ross Publishing, 2007 Reprint.
-Original publication McGraw Hill, 1988: I read this book initially for PPD, but if you haven’t and now studying for PDD, I can’t stress the importance of this book enough.
-It has great comparisons of different assembly types /details when it comes to their acoustical performances.
-Again, understanding this relative relationship between different assemblies and materials is crucial to passing the PDD.
+- Architectural Acoustics: I read this book initially for PPD, but if you haven’t and now studying for PDD, I can’t stress the importance of this book enough.
+It compares different assembly types /details regarding their acoustical performances.
+Again, understanding this relative relationship between different assemblies and materials is crucial to passing the PDD exam.

 - NCARB Monographs: I gave a detailed list of the monographs I used here.
 I will recommend the same for PDD.
 If you already did it for PPD, you can skip this step.

-- I would take the PPD exam before taking PDD.
+- I would take the PPD exam before taking the PDD exam.
 But still, give yourself enough time.
-In my opinion, if you can study 20-25 hours a week, you need a minimum of 6 to 8 weeks for PDD.
+In my opinion, if you can study 20-25 hours a week, you need a minimum of 6 to 8 weeks for the PDD.
 But do not rush!
 Take 8 to 10 weeks if it is necessary.